- Home

 - Security of personal information is not guaranteed.
 The Library is not responsible for the security of your personal information displayed or transmitted on public computers.
 However, the Library has taken reasonable steps to ensure that each computer is isolated from other public computers on the network and that any information you display is erased after your session is completed.

-- Library computers are not filtered; however, you cannot display text or graphics that may be legally defined by Federal or State law as obscenity or child pornography.
+- Library computers are filtered; you cannot display text or graphics that may be legally defined by Federal or State law as obscenity or child pornography.

 - All applicable U.S. Federal and State copyright laws must be obeyed.